 Hiking on Capri Island / Amalfi

 Today is dedicated to the rightly famous Isle of Capri, a place where Roman emperors used to come as tourists.
-You will sail from Amalfi to Capri by boat, following the beautiful coastline and passing the islands of the mythical sirens that were mentioned in Homer's Iliadand Odyssey.
+You will take a ferry from Amalfi to Capri, following the beautiful coastline and passing the islands of the mythical sirens that were mentioned in Homer's Iliadand Odyssey.
 As you approach, witness Capri’s coastline in all its glory: mighty cliffs, shard-like rock formations, crashing blue seas.
 Have your camera at the ready on this short cruise.
 When you arrive in Capri, you will see the popular sights, then take a beautiful circuit walk.
 During this walk you will pass Villa Jovis (the ruins of the most impressive Roman villa on the island, once home to Emperor Tiberius), see a historic monastery and explore the winding alleyways of the village of Capri.
 Part of your walk follows untouched coastline and passes many impressive grottoes, and there's time to dip your feet in the water.
 Your walk can be extended or shortened in many ways today, depending on the wishes of the group.
 Late in the afternoon you will travel by boat back to Amalfi.